himan243/MILTON-SIH26/docs/BModel.md

 ## 3) Who are the users?

 ### A. Primary buyers
-- Families looking for meaningful gifts and cultural products
+- Families looking for decorative gifts and cultural products
 - Millennials and Gen Z interested in heritage, aesthetics, and authenticity
+- Millennials and Gen Z trying to get some sports but tired of same old games
 - Diaspora communities wanting products from home regions
-- Tourists and cultural travelers
+- Tourists and cultural travellers
 - Institutional buyers such as hotels, shops, event organizers, and offices

 ### B. Primary sellers
 - Local artisans and craft communities
 - Small family-run micro-businesses
-- Textile, bamboo, pottery, and food producers
+-* Textile, bamboo, pottery, and food producers
-- Rural entrepreneurs who do not have an online presence
-- Local storytellers, cooks, and cultural creators
+- Rural entrepreneurs who do not have an online presence -* Local storytellers, cooks, and cultural creators

 ### C. Community and discovery users
 - People who want to learn about regional culture